And, This Is How To Solve The Climate Crisis With President Clinton

 if you've come in 29 times, I'm just glad Trump has only come one time.

-Look, as it relates to fires, you know, we talk about the future happens in California first, where America's coming to traction.
+It's a hell of a time for us.
+Look, as it relates to fires, you know, we talk about the future happens in California first, where America's coming attraction.

 Well, that definitely relates to what's going on around us as it relates to the hots getting hotter, the dry's getting drier, the wet's getting wetter.

-This notion that you know we're dealing with extreme heat, extreme weather, and as a consequence, the challenges that we're presented as it relates to large-scale wildfires.
+This notion that you know we're dealing with extreme heat, extreme weather, and as a consequence the challenges that were presented as it relates to large-scale wildfires.

 And California had one of its most devastating wildfires earlier this year in the middle of winter.